Photographing Children in Front of the Christmas Tree

-To photograph your kids in front of the Christmas tree, switch your camera to Aperture Priority mode (A or Av).
+To photograph your children in front of the Christmas tree, switch your camera to Aperture Priority mode (A or Av).
 Doing this allows you to set the aperture whilst leaving the shutter speed settings for the camera to figure out.
 Aperture controls how much light enters the camera.
 Set it as wide (low number) as it will go.
-Take a test shot and if the images are too dark, simply increase your ISO until you get the effect you're after.
+Take a test shot and if the images are too dark, increase your ISO until you get the effect you're after.
 Increasing the ISO also allows more light into the camera whilst helping you maintain the depth of field.
-This is the blurry background you get with a wider aperture.
+This is that lovely blurry background you get with a wider aperture.

 Place your child a good few feet in front of the Christmas tree, with the light (that's coming from behind you) shining onto their little face.
 Position yourself a further foot or two back from them.
 The beauty of the wide aperture is that it will focus on what is nearest to you, meaning your child will be lovely and sharp but that everything else will take on that beautiful blurriness we call bokeh.